-AGENDA July 1, 2015 Page - 3 Appointed Secretary to record this meeting: 4.
-Election of President of Board of Education for the position of President of the Board of nominated Education.
+AGENDA July 6, 2016 Page - 3 Appointed Secretary to Record this Meeting: 4.
+Election of President of Board of Education nominated for the position of President of the Board of Education.
 Seconded by: Votes in favor Votes opposed Elected President of the Board of Education: 5.
-Election of Vice-President of Board of Education nominated for the position of Vice-President of the Board of Education: Seconded by: Votes in favor Votes opposed Elected Vice-President of the Board of Education: 6.
-Election of Secretary of the Board of Education for the position of Secretary of the Board nominated of Education.
+Election of Vice-President of Board of Education nominated for the position of Vice President of the Board of Education: Seconded by: Votes in favor Votes opposed Elected Vice-President of the Board of Education: 6.
+Administration of Oath Administration of Oath to new board members and Superintendent